scribe-org/Scribe-iOS/README.md

 - Auto-capitalization following `.`, `?` and `!`
 - The double space period shortcut
 - Typing symbols and numbers followed by a space returns keyboard to letters
-- Hold-to-select characters for letters and symbols [(WIP - see project)](https://github.com/scribe-org/Scribe-iOS/projects/2)
+- Hold-to-select characters for letters and symbols
-- Key pop up views for letters and symbols [(WIP - see project)](https://github.com/scribe-org/Scribe-iOS/projects/2)
+- Key pop up views for letters and symbols

 </p>
 </details>